-BMGTP632 Contemporary Issues in Strategic Planning and Decision Making encompass how multi-business enterprises manage their portfolios; how businesses interact with their environments for effective performance and how managers choose and execute strategy to attain certain objectives.
+BMGT P632 Contemporary Issues in Strategic Planning and Decision Making

+This project-based course will explore with participants a variety of theoretical and empirical papers in the domain of strategic management.
+Theories about strategy encompass how multibusiness enterprises manage their portfolios; how businesses interact with their environments for effective performance and how managers choose and execute strategy to attain certain objectives.
 A variety of methodologies are used in studying the questions of the field.
 This survey course provides a sampling of these studies.